-Maximum number of CIP service code Multiple_Service_Packet makes it possible to encapsulate several CIP commands in the same network packet.
+The CIP service code Multiple\Service\Packet makes it possible to encapsulate several CIP commands in the same network packet.
 This field allows defining the number of commands that can be grouped in a single packet.
-This value must be between 1 and 65535 seconds (default value: 65535). --
+This value must be between 1 and 65535 seconds (default value: 65535).